What is it?

 - Add a product to the basket

-The great thing about the funnel shape is that you can plan your content marketing and lead generation activity according to the interest level at each stage – all the way from initial awareness at the top to the decision to purchase.
+The great thing about marketing funnels is that you can plan your content marketing and lead generation activity according to the interest level at each stage – all the way from initial awareness at the top to the decision to purchase.
 The funnel does not stop there after the purchase stage but as this is an introduction, we will show you where to start your funnel.

 Depending on your product or service, each stage will vary in level of detail and information required.
 For example, if you are selling your services as a carpenter, there is no need for white papers or infographics however case studies will be important to your customers.
-If you are selling double glazing, technical information is a must and event planners will need to provide data on previous events, size of venues, footfall etc.
+If you are selling double glazing, technical information is a must.
+Event planners will need to provide data on previous events, size of venues, footfall etc.

 And I need this because?

-It’s a way of organising all of your marketing activities into a logical, targeted and successful approach.
-You wouldn’t want someone at the first stage to be bombarded with so much technical information that you scare them off!
+It’s a way of organising all of your marketing activities into a logical, targeted, successful and measurable approach.
+E.g. You wouldn’t want someone at the first stage to be bombarded with so much technical information that you scare them off!
 Creating a successful funnel is about making the user process as smooth as possible and optimising it is a continuous process as you gather more and more data.
 Data will tell you where you are losing people and where your funnel is leaking.

 You aren’t limited to using your funnel strictly for signing up and/or purchasing.
 You can put funnels all over your website to see how visitors move through a specific website flow.

 For example; You may want to track newsletter signup (Viewing newsletter signup form > Submitting form > Confirming email) or a simple page conversion (Viewing a signup page > Submitting signup).
 Figure out what your goals are and what you want visitors to do on your site, and you can create a funnel for it.